sveltejs/svelte/documentation/docs/02-template-syntax/02-basic-markup.md

 <Widget {...things} />
 ```

 `$$props` references all props that are passed to a component, including ones that are not declared with `export`.
-Usage of `$props` will not perform as well as references to a specific prop because changes to any prop will cause Svelte to recheck all usages `$$props`.
+Using `$$props` will not perform as well as references to a specific prop because changes to any prop will cause Svelte to recheck all usages of `$$props`.
 But it can be useful in some cases – for example, when you don't know at compile time what props might be passed to a component.

 ```svelte
 <Widget {...$$props} />